 We then feed these weights to an optimization to estimate the flow vectors at all vertices.
 Initially, each vertex is assigned an equivalent flow vector (e.g., we set $\kappa_i = (1, 1)$ in our experiment).
 That is, all vertices have the same flow vector in both direction and magnitude.
-After the optimization manner, the flow vectors of vertices are updated to make them consistent with the direction of the user-specified paths.
-Accordingly, the optimization is formulated as:
+After optimization, the flow vectors of vertices are updated to make them consistent with the direction of the user-specified paths.
+Accordingly, the optimization is formulated as follows:

-where N is the number of vertices in the input image.
-N{nb} is the number of neighboring vertices which is defined by Moore neighborhood [30] (i.e., $N{nb} = 8$). w_i is the interpolation weights of the vertices that cover the USP, and the constants λ we use as the smoothing terms.
+where N is the number of vertices in the input image, N{nb} is the number of neighboring vertices that is defined by Moore neighborhood [30] (i.e., $N{nb} = 8$), and w_i is the interpolation weights of the vertices that cover the USP, and the constants λ we use as the smoothing terms.
 Equation (5) consists of two terms.
 The second term is to estimate the flow vectors at the vertices covering the USPs.
-Meanwhile the first term is impart the estimated flow vectors in the first term to all the vertices.
-This is adopted by the flows of its neighboring vertices, i.e., a vertex flows to one of the eight neighboring directions.
-Without the second term, the flow directions are not imparted to all the vertices.
-And, if without the first term, only the vertices covering the USPs are imparted the flow.
-In term of the grid size, our early experiments show that the grid size ranging from 8 to 12 yields sufficient smooth animation.
-In our experimental test, to obtain a good result, we practically set λ =10 and N{nb} =8.
+Meanwhile, the first term imparts the estimated flow vectors in the first term to all the vertices.
+This is adopted by the flows of its neighboring vertices, i.e., a vertex flows to one of the